-POlishing Concrete Done right and Wrong
+Polished Concrete Done right and Wrong

-GreenIce™ creates a durable concrete floor with a gloss shine.
+The GreenIce Cure™ system creates a durable concrete floor with a gloss shine.

-G r e e n I ce Cure System™, creates a concrete slab with a surface that looks like ice!
-The process begins with our two-part curing products IceStart and IceStop.
-These unique curing agents are specially designed to work with the concrete trowel to reduce or eliminate common problems flatwork finishers face.
-With our third product, IceCap, you can achieve the same brilliance as would a Grind Hone and Polish floor specified for many box stores and warehouses.
-All with less labor, less downtime and less environmental impact.
-Giving the look and clarity of a fresh sheet of ice over a concrete slab using the GreenIce Cure system!
+The GreenIce Cure™ system creates a concrete slab with a surface that looks like ice!
+The process begins with our two-part curing products, IceStart™ and IceStop™.
+These unique curing agents are designed to work with the concrete trowel to reduce or eliminate common problems flatwork finishers face.
+With our third treatment, IceCap™, you can achieve the same brilliance you would get with a profiled, honed, and polished floor specified for many warehouses.
+And you get all of this with less labor, downtime, and environmental impact.
+Get the look and clarity of a fresh sheet of ice over a concrete slab using the GreenIce Cure system!

 Features & Benefits

-• Ease of finishing, eliminates false set
+- Ease of finishing and eliminates false set

-• Reduces subsurface lateral microcracking
+- Reduces subsurface lateral microcracking

-• Remove cat faces
+- Removes cat faces

-• Retards set times in hot weather
+- Retards set times in hot weather

-• Does not extend set times in cold weather
+- Does not extend set times in cold weather

-• Allows finishing of dry shake as if it is normal concrete
+- Allows finishing of dry shake as if it is normal concrete

-• Better protection than found on mechanically finished floors
+- Better protection than found on mechanically finished floors

-• Opens new markets for flat-work contractors
+- Opens new markets for flatwork contractors

-The GHP Process for Polished Architectural Concrete
+The PHP Process for Polished Architectural Concrete

-Grind, Hone and Polish
+Profile, Hone, and Polish

-Includes the removal of any floor coatings, tile, carpet, mastics, glue, etc.
+Substrate preparation includes the removal of any floor coatings, tile, carpet, mastics, glue, etc.

 When desired, colorants may be introduced to a properly opened concrete substrate.

 A concrete treatment may be applied to protect against foreign contaminants, oils, acids, etc.